MrGiovanni/MerlinPlus/README.md

 </details>

-Merlin Dataset: Merlin Abdominal CT Dataset is an abdominal CT dataset consisting of 25,494 scans from 18,317 patients.
+- **Merlin Dataset**: Merlin Abdominal CT Dataset is an abdominal CT dataset consisting of 25,494 scans from 18,317 patients.
 Each scan is paired with its corresponding radiology report.
-The dataset includes abdominal and pelvis CT exams conducted between 2012 and 2018 at the Stanford Hospital Emergency Department, selected using CPT codes (72192, 72193, 72194, 74150, 74160, 74170, 74176, 74177, and 74178) through the STARR tool.
-For each exam, the DICOM series with the largest slice count was converted into NIfTI format, compressing the scans and removing patient-identifiable metadata.
+The dataset includes abdominal and pelvis CT exams conducted between 2012 and 2018 at the Stanford Hospital.

 # Paper